gftruj/aframe-refraction-system/README.md

 ## Description

 The system creates a THREE.cubeCamera, which provides an envMap texture to each registered entity.
 Uses the THREE.CubeRefractionMapping.
 The cubeCamera is not attached to the original camera, it just changes position ( explanation in the notes ).
-There is need of a existing camera component, i could double check it, but it is easier to keep a `<a-camera>` entity in the scene.

-If there are no registered entities, the camera is removed.

 Needs to work almost realtime to look good, still, I didn't experience fps-drops.